jkimthu/growing-up/README.md

 To extract a functiona dataset from raw .nd2 files:

 1. Particle identification and tracking with...
 ND2Proc_XY.m
 2. Quality control with...                                dataTrimmer.m
-3. Calculate elongation rates with...                     slidingFits.m
+3. Calculate growth rate with...                  calculateGrowthRate.m  (a function)
-4. View growth rate over time with...                     seeingMus.m
+4. Visualize growth rate over time...             visualizeGrowthRate.m  (for example of above func in use)

 The remaining scripts each strive to visualize the data (growth rate or other parameters) in unique ways.
 Enjoy!